mahmoud/clastic/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous examples, we have been returning strings from our endpoints, letting the trusty ``default_response`` handle the rest If we want more control, then we can remove ``default_response`` from the route, opting to instantiate and return our own ``Response`` object directly.
+In the previous examples, we have been returning strings from our endpoints, letting the trusty ``render_basic`` handle the rest If we want more control, then we can remove ``render_basic`` from the route, opting to instantiate and return our own ``Response`` object directly.

 In the following example, we alter the response headers and status code to forward the browser back to the main page::

-  from clastic import Application, default_response, Response, redirect
+  from clastic import Application, render_basic, Response, redirect

   def home():
       return 'Home, Sweet Home!'